 I have been thrifty minded for a long time.
 I grew up with a single mom supporting three kids.
 I saw how hard it was to make ends meet.
 While I was married, I was a stay at home mom.
 So six people on one income required thrift.
-I prepaid our mortgage, paid cars off early and stretched our grocery budget.
-We spent $150 every two weeks for groceries which was mainly staples, meat on sale and shopping at Aldi's.

 The best way to save money is not to waste ANYTHING!
 Don't use more water than you need (saving you the cost of the water and the heating of it).
-Don't waste food.
-For everything you throw out you are throwing dollars out the door.

 My mother believed in "waste not, want not" and taught me to take good care of my belongings.
 If it were clothes I wore, they could be passed onto another and if it were toys, a younger child would get them.

 If you are like me, you like to find a use for everything, rather than throw it away.
 At a minimum, you will settle for putting it with the recycling, or donating it, as long as, it does not go to waste.